nickcorso02/currychips/index.markdown

 _Arthur brings Kevin over to a table to introduce him to more workers_.

-[^15]: Used as an insulting and contemptuous term for a dark-skinned foreigner and especially for one from the Middle East
+[^16]: used as an insulting and contemptuous term for a dark-skinned foreigner and especially for one from the Middle East.

 **Photo 4**